Esri/arcgis-runtime-samples-android/arcgis-tiledlayer-rendermode/README.md

 * MapView

 ## How to use the sample
 The ArcGIS Tile Layer Render Mode app uses a Tiled layer basemap from an ArcGIS Online service URL.
-The **RenderMode** spinner lets to select the various possible Render Modes.
+The **RenderMode** spinner lets user select the various possible Render Modes.
 The user can zoom in/out on the map to visually observe the impact of the Render Mode selected.